 You might imagine larger animals as being the ones with greater longevity, knowing all too well that elephants and whales live very long lives.
 Unfortunately, this doesn't hold true for dogs.
 Pets have different life expectancies.
 It's actually quite the opposite.
 But why do smaller dogs tend to live longer lives than the larger breeds?

 The long and short answer here is that science has told us that because the larger breeds grow faster, they also appear to age faster.
 Take, for instance, how an affectionate dog breed such as a Great Dane pup will double in weight just in its first year of life.
 Whereas, smaller dogs body mass will only increase by about 20% or so in that first year.

 This rapid cell growth also appears to be linked to increased instances of cancer in the larger breeds of dogs.
 That being said, larger breeds also tend to start experiencing age-related diseases earlier on than smaller breeds may.
 Diseases that typically tend to affect their muscles, bones, and digestive tract.

-This shouldn't discourage you from adopting a larger breed of dog.
+If you're thinking of adopting a pet or if you're already in the process of adopting an animal from the shelter, this shouldn't discourage you from adopting a larger breed of dog.
 Knowing that they tend to live shorter lives should only encourage you to want to love them more and give them the best life that you can.
 Knowing that smaller breeds have longer life expectancies can also bring joy into the lives of those who own a small dog or are intending to adopt one.